 - Pour the mix on to the biscuit base, smooth over, cover, and chill in the fridge for 5-6 hours, or preferably overnight.

 For the Decoration

-- Whip together the Double Cream and Icing sugar together till its thick and you can pipe it.
+- Whip together the double cream and Icing sugar together until its thick and you can pipe it.

 - Drizzle over some melted chocolate onto the cheesecake, and pipe the cream onto the cheesecake.